-003. Natural treatments : Anxiety
+003. Natural treatments for prevention: Anxiety

 Anxiety is not just a state of mind; it is an echo of overstimulation that resonates throughout our entire body.
 Healing begins with the intention to change our way of thinking, but the path to stillness is much easier when we provide the nervous system with the resources it needs to recalibrate.
-In this section, we approach anxiety from a holistic perspective: from essential minerals like Magnesium and Lithium to the botanical 'anchors' that restore our sleep and cardiac calm.
+In this section, we approach anxiety from a holistic perspective: from essential minerals like Magnesium to the botanical 'anchors' that restore our sleep and cardiac calm.
 I invite you to discover sedative tea recipes and balancing blends designed to soothe the restless rhythm of your thoughts and give your body the respite it needs to feel safe again.

 Neuroses are the result of overexertion of the nervous system.
 Usually the phenomenon is reversible.